-Any item of equipment can be considered from a multi-viewpoint perspective also referred to as a set of Attributes1 representing all aspects that should be shown to belong to such item.
+Any item of equipment can be considered from a multi-viewpoint perspective also referred to as a set of Attributes representing all aspects that should be shown to belong to such item.

-The concept of Attribute was then used to delineate the main aspects, outlines or elements, that a physical object, hence any item of equipment, should feature and be perceived as possessing in order to ensure: It has a known [defined] intended functions, is both fit-for-purpose and is safe-for-use, plus: it adequately behaves under operating and environmental conditions, and will continue to do so over its entire lifetime.
-Whenever those attributes, once instantiated, are shown to belong to the item as designed, built and used, this is a major step toward assurance.
-This paper shows how attributes are used as part of an assurance case.
+The concept of Attribute was then used to delineate the main aspects, outlines or elements, that any physical object, hence any item of equipment, should feature and be perceived as featuring in order to ensure that: It has a known [defined] intended functions, is both fit-for-purpose and is safe-for-use; plus: it adequately behaves under operating and environmental conditions, and will continue to do so over its entire lifetime.
+When those attributes, once instantiated, are shown to belong to the item, as designed, built and used; this is a main contributor to provide assurance.
+This paper shows how attributes can be used part of an assurance case.

-The number of attributes was reduced to a manageable set of six (6), based on links with airworthiness standards and/or certification specifications.
-They are established as follows:
+The set of attributes was structured into a manageable number of 6 that were also related to airworthiness standards and/or certification specifications.
+They were established as follows:

-Origin CS-25/29 & FAR 25/29 extracts Attributes CS 25.1309(a)(1) FAR 2x.1309(a) 2x.1301(a)(1) "perform as intended" "perform their intended functions" "[] appropriate to its intended function " A1 Performs a Known Defined Intended Function.
-2x.1301(a)(4) "function properly when installed" A2 Exhibits Fit-for-Purpose Behaviors and Interfaces (see note).
-CS 25.1309(a)(2) FAR 25/29 & CS 29.1309(b)(1)(2) "do not adversely affect the proper functioning" "[ensure] the continued safe flight and landing" "ability [] to cope with adverse operating conditions" A3 Features proper and safe Functioning when installed.
-FAR/CS 25/29.1301(a)(1) "Be of kind and design appropriate to []" "technical suitability of the intended application" A4 Implements suitable Technical Characteristics & Performance.
-CS 25.1309(a)(1) FAR 25.1309(a) CS 29.1309(a) "[] under the aircraft operating & environmental conditions." "[] under any foreseeable operating condition."
-A5 Sustains Operating and Environmental conditions.
-FAR/CS 25/29.1529 "Instructions for Continued Airworthiness" A6 Continue to operate [Airworthy] for its determined Life Time.
+Origin CS-25/29 & FAR 25/29 extracts Attributes CS 25.1309(a)(1) "perform as intended" A1 Performs a Known FAR 2x.1309(a) "perform their intended functions" [Defined] Intended 2x.1301(a)(1) "[] appropriate to its intended function " Function.
+2x.1301(a)(4) "function properly when installed" A2 Exhibits Fit-for-Purpose Behaviors at its Interfaces (see note).
+CS 25.1309(a)(2) "do not adversely affect the proper functioning" A3 Features proper and FAR 25/29 & CS "[ensure] the continued safe flight and landing" safe Functioning when 29.1309(b)(1)(2) "ability to cope with adverse operating conditions" installed.
+FAR/CS "Be of kind and design appropriate to []" A4 Implements suitable 25/29.1301(a)(1) "technical suitability of [to] the intended Technical Performance application" (source: DO-254 §11.2.1 (6)). and Characteristics.
+CS 25.1309(a)(1) "[] under the aircraft operating & environmental A5 Sustains Operating and FAR 25.1309(a) conditions."
+Environmental CS 29.1309(a) "[] under any foreseeable operating condition." conditions.
+FAR/CS "Instructions for Continued Airworthiness" A6 Continue to operate 25/29.1529 [Airworthy] for its determined Life Time.